serverless/event-gateway-sdk/README.md

 <script type="text/javascript" src="https://unpkg.com/@serverless/event-gateway-sdk@latest/dist/event-gateway-sdk.min.js"></script>
 ```

-The EventGatewaySDK will then be attached to window e.g. and you can access it via `window.EventGatewaySDK`
+The EventGateway SDK will then be attached to window e.g. and you can access it via `window.EventGatewaySDK`

 ## API